IreneKilgannon/pands-project/README.md

 __Discussion of histogram__

 Reference to seaborn histogram, take from penguins file What does the histogram tell us?
+Shape of histogram, distribution.
 Add comparison to literature.

 ## Scatter plot of each pair of variables

-The purpose of a scatter plot is to demonstrate? the relationship between two variables.
+The purpose of a scatter plot is to demonstrate the relationship between two variables.

 <details>
 <summary>Scatter plot code</summary>